HR Administrator Skills | Main Region

 - The ability to build relationships internally and externally from the organisation

-- Strong ethical beliefs that align with an organisation’s
+- Strong ethical beliefs that align with the organisation’s objectives

-Do you need to study or go to uni to become a HR Administrator?
+Do you need to study or go to uni to become an HR Administrator?

 Individuals who have completed internships or online courses relevant to the field may also become HR Administrators without completing a degree.
 Online courses such as those offered at Hays Learning may help individuals learn the skills necessary to become successful HR Administrators.
 Sign up here for free.

-Is there ongoing training for a HR Administrator?
+Is there ongoing training for an HR Administrator?

 Yes, there is ongoing training for HR Administrators.
-Further training and development for a HR Administrator may include:
+Further training and development for an HR Administrator may include:

 - Participating in professional continued education and training courses

 - Taking part in networking events and joining professional associations